 People may agree or disagree with aspects of those protests but the pragmatic point about money in this context is, those who had their money entirely in banks were indeed frozen.
 Those who self-custodied their own digital assets, such as bitcoins, had certain conveniences removed from them but could still hold, move, and transfer their money in various ways.

 In the broadest sense applying internationally (especially for developing markets with weaker rule of law where the majority of people live), I described the issue here:

-Other digital assets, like CBDCs, are the opposite of this type of asset, and give the government more ability to surveil and censure your money, and in reality, it’s not even your money.
+Other digital assets, like CBDCs, are the opposite of this type of asset, and give the government more ability to surveil and censor your money, and in reality, it’s not even your money.
 It’s a liability of your country’s central bank, and as Carstens eloquently articulated, each central bank wants to be able to determine how you can use their liabilities.
 The full ramifications of that statement can mean very different things depending on whether you live in a place like Norway or a place like China.

 The European Central Bank published a working paper on CBDCs in early 2020 called “Tiered CBDC and the Financial System” where they outlined the ability of CBDCs to better control illicit payments and to allow for deeper negative interest rate policy, especially if physical banknotes are removed from circulation.
-This effectively corals public savings into a digital money that the government can more easily debase and control as desired and gain more seigniorage from:
+This effectively corrals public savings into a digital money that the government can more easily debase and control as desired and gain more seigniorage from:

 Source: Tiered CBDC and the Financial System, ECB, January 2020

 This becomes particularly relevant when we consider that the government can always try to broaden its scope of what is “illicit”, particularly in regards to protests and things of that nature.
 Basically, we have to ask ourselves not what the current political leadership would do with this technology, but also what all future political leadership who we don’t know yet would do with this technology.
 What would Norway do with this technology, compared to what China would do with this technology?